Tough conversations are a part of life and in business, it’s no different. But tough customer conversations can be just

 I don’t know about you, but if someone is yelling, impatient, condescending, or even unintentionally short with their words, my first instinct is to interject with a piece of my mind.
 But this is the workplace we’re talking about.
 Responding with our initial gut reaction without thinking or listening, usually isn’t the best route to take.

 Instead of acting on instinct, take a moment to acknowledge the assumptions of the other person.
 As they say, impact doesn’t always mean intent.
 So even though you might feel belittled or misunderstood, know that 9 times out of 10 wasn’t the customer’s intention.

 Try to take a walk in their shoes and prepare yourself to listen to their side of the story.
-Think about how you or your team may have contributed to the issue (like a bug your team been working on, but it still isn’t fixed)?
+Think about how you or your team may have contributed to the issue (like a bug your team has been working on, but it still isn’t fixed)?
 How might the customer be perceiving the situation?

 The moral being, check your attitude at the door and remember that in customer support, your job is to help resolve problems.
 That’s not to say the customer is always right, but remember, they’re human too and when you act on an impulse or with a negative attitude, it reflects on the direction of the conversation.
 So for the sake of avoiding hostile situations, take a couple of deep breaths and get ready to listen to their side of the story.

 Practice Active Listening

 Active listening is a soft skill must have as a support team member.
 It sounds like common sense, but you’d be surprised at how often the listening element is missing in customer conversations.

 Listening is especially critical because more often than not, you only get a snippet of a customer’s issue when they contact you before you speak to them.
 So you don’t know the whole story.

-That being said, before you start problem-solving let whoever you’re speaking to air it all out.
+That being said, before you start problem-solving let whoever you’re speaking air it all out.
 Your job at that moment is to say nothing but learn as much as possible about what’s going on from their point of view.

 Active Listening Techniques